Burwood/cromwell/docs/backends/Google.md

   }
 }
 ```

+`token` is the standard base64-encoded username:password for the appropriate Docker Hub account.

 `key-name` is the name of the Google KMS key Cromwell should use for encrypting the Docker `token` before including it
 in the PAPI job execution request.
 This `key-name` will also be included in the PAPI job execution